-In project planning when quick outcomes are important, the top-down project estimating approach is widely utilized.
-It is most useful during the early stages of project planning when a rough and rapid estimate is required.
+In project planning, when quick results are important, the top-down project estimation approach is widely used.
+It is most useful in the early stages of project planning when a rough and quick estimate is needed.

-Bottom-up estimation is a method for determining the price and time needed to complete a project by segmenting it into smaller jobs and estimating each one independently.
-For projects with several jobs or components that need to be estimated, this method is helpful.
+Bottom-up estimating is a method of determining the price and time required to complete a project by breaking it into smaller jobs and estimating each one independently.
+This method is useful for projects with multiple jobs or components that need to be estimated.

 Pros & Cons of Bottom-up Estimation